 Manifesto

-There are two million musicians in America performing live right now.
+There are two million working musicians in America.
 Playing bars, breweries, taprooms, coffee shops, festivals, weddings, house concerts, street corners.
+Teaching lessons.
+Writing songs.
+Cutting sync.
+Putting their music out into the world.
 They are the heartbeat of every town that still has a soul.

 The music industry built its infrastructure for the top.
 For the signed.
 For the touring acts with buses and riders and agents at CAA.
-The economics of artist management require it — a human manager taking 15–20% of a local musician's income doesn't pay rent.
-So managers only manage artists who already made it.
+The economics require it — a manager takes 15–20%, a booking agent takes another 10–15%.
+Combined, 25–35% of a local musician's income doesn't pay rent for either of them.
+So managers and agents only work with artists who already made it.
 Everyone else is on their own.

 This is the original sin of the music business: the people who need management most are the ones who can't afford it.